hanling3/recipe-book/documents/discovery-and-planning.md

 ## Executive Summary: Key Insights
 - Beliefs
-    - Most users purchase groceries at least 2 to 4 times a month because stores are located far away
+    - Most users purchase groceries at least 2 to 4 times a month because stores are located far away.
-    - Most users eat 2 meals a day
+    - Most users eat 2 meals a day.
-    - Users value convenience and speed when preparing meals
+    - Users value convenience and speed when preparing meals.
-        - Users tend to prepare super fast meals for breakfast
+        - Users tend to prepare super fast meals for breakfast.
-        - Users always buy lunch at or close to school
+        - Users always buy lunch at or close to school.
-        - Users tend to prepare dinner and eat at home
+        - Users tend to prepare dinner and eat at home.
-        - Users usually spend minimal time deciding their meals
+        - Users usually spend minimal time deciding their meals.
-    - Users have little to no dietary restrictions
+    - Users have little to no dietary restrictions.
     - Some users cook almost everyday, while others will cook once or twice to prepare for the rest of the week.
-    - Users primarily cook and eat independently
+    - Users primarily cook and eat independently.
     - Most users started cooking when they began college.
-    - User primarily plan their meals before buy ingredients
+    - User primarily plan their meals before buy ingredients.
     - Some users are very confident in their cooking abilities, while others feel average or unconfident in their abilities.
     - Users tend to search recipes online or from apps.
     - Users have a preference for foods that are familiar to them and/or remind them of home
     - Some users never save recipes since they will memorize the recipe or create their own.
+    - Users primarily have no strict budgets for grocery but they avoid dining out.
+    - Users like both traditional and unfamiliar recipes.
+    - Users primarily plan their meal before they buy ingredients.
+    - Users snack on ready made items.
+    - Most users grab groceries with their friends by car or bus.
+    - Most users have no experience using recipe apps.
+    - Some users prefer healthy food.

+- Motivations
+    - Some users tend to save recipes on their phones or in apps for convenience.
+    - Users search for recipes of food that they've never cooked before or they forgot the steps to cook.
+    - Users will get groceries delivered to save time.

 # 3. Problems